Contract playbooks in 2025: how experts are using them

 min

-With in-house legal teams continuing to find themselves buried in low-value work, contract playbooks are becoming increasingly important.
+With in-house legal teams continuing to find themselves buried in low-value work, they're also looking to delegate more.
+Contract playbooks will play a bigger role than ever in 2025.

 Want to save 90% of time on contracts?